yeasy/learning_pickleball/en/appendix_comparison.md

 **Conversion Strategy:**
 - Learn "drop shot culture": In pickleball, net play is about executing controlled drops rather than attacking overheads
 - Practice "kitchen boundary awareness": When moving at the net, constantly maintain awareness of the no-volley zone
-- Understand the tactics: In pickleball, the net is a defensive and control area, not an offensive launching pad
+- Understand the tactics: Reaching the non-volley-zone line (kitchen line) is actually the **most offensive position**, not a defensive one.
+You simply cannot *volley* inside the kitchen, so the immediate net game is a patient **soft game** (dinks and resets) that pressures the opponent into a pop-up, which you then attack with a speed-up or put-away — i.e., "control first, then attack."
+See Chapter 14.

 **Challenge 4: Footwork Efficiency Adjustment**